 Circulatory issues caused by stress and tension are as well as causes of astigmatism.
 In this case, an accumulation of stress and tension in the neck muscles can lead to a restriction of blood flow to the head and eyes.

-Diabetes is another leading factor because certain individuals with this condition might develop a type of astigmatism referred to as lenticular astigmatism.
+Can you develop astigmatism if you are diabetic?
+Well, you might get confused but having a diabetes is another leading factor because certain individuals with this condition might spread or develop a type of astigmatism referred to as lenticular astigmatism.
 For this situation the patient’s cornea is normal and the only anomaly is in the form of the lens.
 High blood sugar levels can adjust the shape of the lens and affect vision.
 This condition is transient as the shape of the lens come back to normal after effective treatment.

-Some kinds of surgery or an eye injury that causes scarring can also cause astigmatism.
+Some kinds of surgery or an eye injury that causes scarring can also causes of astigmatism.
 Your eye doctor will know how to diagnose astigmatism and your visual acuity.

 Symptoms of astigmatism